ichilton/fog/lib/fog/bigv/README.md

 ### Start

-This will power on the machine and will set the autoreboot_on flag to true so the VM will automatically be re-started on power off.
+This will power on the machine and will set the autoreboot_on flag to true so the VM will automatically be restarted on power off.

 ```ruby
 >> server.start